WindowsVista42/ThreadPool/README.md

 # ThreadPool

-A simple threadpool implemented in C-style C++ with a work stealing queue.
+A simple thread pool implemented in C-style C++ with a work stealing queue.

 ## Requirements
 C++ 17 and a recent c++ compiler.